TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: TemporalFED Design

 \subsubsection{Time series conversion}

 This component is responsible for receiving input data in tabular format and converting it into a time-series format.
 Formally, the component takes data in the form $(m, n)$, where $m$ represents the available samples, and $n$ represents the features for each sample, and transforms it into a new dataset with the shape $(m, ts, n)$.
-Here, $m$ and $n$ retain the same meaning as in the previous case, while $ts$ denotes the selected time step, indicating the number of samples considered within each time unit.
+Here, $m$ and $n$ retain the same meaning as in the previous case, while $ts$ denotes the selected time step, indicating the number of samples considered within each time unit. \addtxt{This component waits to receive the data from each participant in the federation.
+Once the data is received, it is transformed for further processing in the form of a time series.
+After the data has been transformed, if necessary, it will move on to the next component of TemporalFED.}